-To accurately record the time of last occurrence for signals in the signal list, you will need to set the Date, Time Zone, and Time on the ANDRE.
+To accurately record the time of last occurrence for signals in the signal list, it is necessary to set the Date, Time Zone, and Time on the ANDRE.

-The date and time is also displayed on any screen captures that are saved with the ANDRE.
+The date and time are also displayed on any screen captures saved by the ANDRE.